giosil/multi-rpc/README.md

 # Multi-RPC

-An easy to use library for xml-rpc, json-rpc and RESTful services implementation.
+An easy to use library for json-rpc, xml-rpc, SOAP and RESTful/JSONP services implementation.

 ## Examples